-Aim for a meaningful career, with the fast-tracked Graduate Certificate in Planetary Health, focused on crucial global and local issues.
+Build a career with impact, with the Graduate Certificate in Planetary Health, focused on crucial global and local issues.

 Planetary health addresses the relationship between the health of people, place and the planet, understanding that each profoundly impacts the other.

 Drawing across a range of disciplines, this course focuses on finding local solutions while sharing knowledge with communities around the world.
-The course allows you to build on your knowledge in almost any field – whether community development, health or education, across sciences or business – to take your career in a more meaningful direction.
+The course encourages you to build on your knowledge in almost any field – whether community development, health or education, across sciences, business, law and politics – to take your career in a more meaningful direction.
+Level up for the planet!

-You'll explore pressing issues including climate change and disaster response, and important viewpoints such as Aboriginal knowledges and local community needs.
+You'll explore pressing issues including climate change and disaster response, while foregrounding First Nations knowledges and local community needs.

-Graduating with practical knowledge, you'll be prepared to design and apply innovative responses to issues in your workplace and community – creating healthier, fairer, more sustainable environments.
+Graduating with practical knowledge, you'll be ready to design and apply innovative responses to issues in your workplace and community – creating healthier, fairer, more sustainable environments.